Last updated on July 26, 2023

 Defrost the sauce before use au bain-marie in warm water.
 In 30 minutes the Bolognese sauce will be ready to flavor the pasta.

-What type of pasta with Bolognese sauce
+Types of pasta we eat with Bolognese sauce

 The most popular Italian pasta with ragù is Spaghetti alla Bolognese, right?
 Abroad maybe, but not in Italy.